-I saw Sunday morning, in rounding the entry to the office where I'm volunteering, two falcons and then a third.
-They were haggling in the branches of a fifty-year-old pepper tree overhanging the walkway, hopping lightly from branch to branch or nearly scrambling up the furred bark.
-The three falcons appeared and disappeared, departing and returning from the sycamores that crowd the office parking lot.
-A Skee, Skee, Skee crying - something from the forest and not a suburban street - located at least one of them in the higher branches of a sycamore.
+I saw this morning, in rounding the entry to the office where I'm volunteering, two hawks and then a third.
+They were haggling in the branches of a fifty-year-old pepper tree overhanging the walkway, hopping lightly from branch to branch or nearly scrambling up the furred bark of the pepper tree.
+The three birds appeared and disappeared.
+Skee, Skee, Skee crying - something from the forest and not a suburban street - located one of them in the branches of a nearby sycamore.

-The falcons are Merlins (Falco columbarius), once called "pigeon hawks" for their prey.
-Merlins are urbanizing, it's said, and these three have been around for at least a week, chittering sometimes from their pepper tree or skimming under the branches of the sycamores to rest in a specimen Ficus benjamina in the parking lot.
-I saw one of them yesterday whetting its beak on the bark a few feet overhead.
+These birds have been around for at least a week, chittering from the pepper tree or skimming under its branches to rest in a specimen Ficus benjamina in the city hall parking lot.
+I saw one of the hawks yesterday whetting its beak on the bark a few feet overhead.

-From their size, I presume one of the Merlins is female (larger) and the other two are males (smaller).
-I don't know why there are three of them or if midsummer is a season for mating or if nest mates hang together for a time after fledging.
-The nature of the Merlin is unknown to me.
+From their size, I presume one is female (larger) and the other two are males (smaller).
+I don't know why there are three of them or if this is a season for mating or if nest mates hang together for a time after fledging.
+The nature of the these hawks is unknown to me.
 The little I've included here comes from a few minutes on the web.

-I may not know their nature, but I know the Merlins are in mine.
+I may not know their nature, but I know the hawks are in mine.
 They are not alone.
-The suburban street I've walked since I was a child is a concrete path cut out of Nature, but on which Nature has never been absent.
+The suburban street I've walked since I was a child is a concrete path cut from Nature, but from which Nature has never been absent.

 We sometimes think that Nature has fallen back from our advance, a retreat from which there can be no return.
 A short walk will better inform us.
-This is nature's city.
-And falcons have entered it now in my wondering presence.
+This is nature's city, and these hawks have entered there in my wondering presence.

 The image on this page was taken by Earle Church.
 It is used by permission.